lmullen/jsr/_source/issues/vol16/edwards.markdown

 Another senator, James White of Memphis, captured the mood in both the Capitol and in Dayton when faced with more national ridicule over the state's seemingly endless battle with Darwin.
-"Gentlemen," he began, "today, a half a century after the Scopes Trial, when the eyes of the nation---" He was cut off by a motion to cease his objection, but the Speaker of the Senate allowed him to continue.
+"Gentlemen," he began, "today, a half century after the Scopes Trial, when the eyes of the nation---" He was cut off by a motion to cease his objection, but the Speaker of the Senate allowed him to continue.
 The chamber grew quiet.
 "---when the eyes of the nation were turned toward Tennessee for comic